makersacademy/news-summary-challenge/PROCESS.md

     So I can get a few more details about an important story
 ```

-**Feature Test 2**: User Story 3
+**Feature Tests**: User Story 3

+- [x] User can click on on the headlines and will remain on the same page
+- [ ] Headlines will show only the content of the article on the same page

+  /* should have been a test for: 'user can press back to get to previous content'

 | USER                           | DOM             | HTML                                                         | API         |
 | ------------------------------ | --------------- | ------------------------------------------------------------ | ----------- |
 | click on headlines for summary | listen to user? | change to summary containter <br> headline container removed | Aylien link |

-- [ ] User can click on on the headlines
-- [ ] Headlines will show only the content of the article on the same page

 ### Steps